disblu/guidelines/android/README.md

 ### 2.3.3 Order of attributes

-There is no general rule, but we recommend put the attribute using the next order:
+There is no general rule, but we recommend the next order:

 -  View Id
 -  Style